Meet Dr. Jo Ann Unger

 Registered Clinical Psychologist

-Dr. Jo Ann Unger, C.Psych. provides treatment, consultation, and assessment services through her private practice as well as through a public health position.
+Dr. Jo Ann Unger, C.Psych. provides consultation services through her private practice as well as treatment, consultation and assessment services through a public health position.
 She has many years of experience and training in using a variety of psychotherapy models with children, families, couples, and adults.
 These include cognitive behaviour therapy, client-centred therapy, mindfulness-based approaches, emotion-focused therapy for couples, dialectical-behaviour therapy, attachment theory, and family systems theory.
 Dr. Unger uses her experience gleaned from applying psychological principles to a variety of leadership positions and knowledge family and organizational systems to consult with organizations.
 She has particular interest in supporting the development of psychologically healthy workplaces.